aScriptingOreo/rrp-pilot2.0/README.md

 -   Gating
     -   Pilots should be gated just as much as judges and cops, there is an immense ammount of power in the hands of a pilot, not just destructive but crime wise, the people willing to become pilots need to be heavily scrutinized before allowed to operate aircraft.

+## Plane Smoke
+> Include the script for plane smoke toggling so airshows can be more entertaining.
+-   Included plane smoke script as a submodule of this repository.

 ## Money stuff
 -   Commissions